makersacademy/airport_challenge/BDD_PLAN.md

 2. When: I prevent an airport from activity
 3. Then: I expect no landing or taking off from the airport
 ---
+an Airport "does not accept planes when full"
 1. Given: an airport is full
 2. When: I try to land planes in the airport
 3. Then: I expect to get a full error

+an Airport "allows controller to override default capacity"
 1. Given: an airport
 2. When: I make a new airport with a non-default capactity
 3. Then: I expect default airport capacity to be overriden